bio

 Fallen Oak tree from a storm which I salvaged into a sun salutation figure.
 San Isidro Chichihuistán, Chiapas, Mexico

 My birthplace, Wales, has had a profound impact on my life and work.
-The Brecon Beacons, with its breathtaking natural beauty, has left an indelible imprint on me.
-I have a wild spirit that was forged during my formative years, and it still reverberates within me to this day.
-My family has a legacy of being creatives and designers, and I have followed in their footsteps by dedicating over two decades to the art of wood sculpting.
-My expertise in woodworking has been honed by mastering dovetail joints, figurative carving, and forestry.
+The Brecon Beacons, with their breathtaking natural beauty, left an indelible imprint on me.
+A wild spirit was forged during my formative years, and it still reverberates within me today.
+My family has a legacy of creatives and designers, and I have followed in their footsteps, dedicating 26 years to the art of wood sculpting.